ktmeaton/obsidian-public/academic/Phylogeography Experiment.md

 ### [[Maximum-likelihood]] [[Phylogenetic|Tree]]
 ---
-Model selection was performed using [[Modelfinder]] and a [[Maximum-likelihood|maximum-likelihood]] tree was estimated across 10 independent runs of [[IQTREE]] using a K3Pu+F+I model.
+Model selection was performed using [[Modelfinder]] and a [[Maximum-likelihood|maximum-likelihood]] tree was estimated across 10 independent runs of [[obsidian-public/academic/IQTREE]] using a K3Pu+F+I model.
 Branch support was evaluated using 1000 iterations of the ultrafast bootstrap approximation  [[Hoang 2018 UFBoot2 Improving Ultrafast|UFBoot]], with a threshold of 95% required for strong support.

 ### [[Timetree|Time Tree]]